Find the Best Mortgage

 With mortgage portability, mortgage lenders typically give you 30 to 90 days from when your mortgage is paid out at the sale of the current property to transfer to a new one.
 The lender will refund the prepayment penalty once the new mortgage is closed and your current rate is transferred to the new home.

 If the required mortgage you need is higher than the balance you paid out on the old mortgage, then the lender must provide you with a weighted average rate.
-In this case, the new rate is weighted concerning the balances based on the old rate, the mortgage paid out and ported, and the new rate based on current prevailing market rates.
+In this case, the new rate is weighted based on the balances, considering the old rate, the mortgage paid out and ported, and the new rate based on current prevailing market rates.

 Amortization

 The amortization period cannot exceed 30 years on the prime lending side.
-The maximum allowable amortization is 25 years on mortgages with less than a 20% down payment or equity in the property at the time of renewal.
-You can go up to 30yrs amortization on mortgages with down payments of 20% or more.
+The maximum allowable amortization is 25 years for mortgages with a down payment or equity in the property of less than 20% at the time of renewal.
+You can go up to 30 years of amortization on mortgages with down payments of 20% or more.

 The longer the amortization, the lower your mortgage payment.
 The shorter your amortization period, the more money you save on interest over the term or life of the loan.
 The difference between two identical mortgages with different amortizations is the interest-carrying cost for the extended time the money is lent out.